Grey Horse Coat White Patterns

 Grey Breeds

-While most breeds have the grey modifier, not many are exclusively grey in color.
+While most breeds have the grey gene, not many are exclusively grey in color.
 However, there are two that are known for this beautiful coloring, the French Camargue Horse and the Austrian Lipizzan.
 Incidentally both breeds that have a long and rich European history.

 Grey Shades